harshitagupta1404/React/README.md

 Refer to Header tailwind for some responsiveness based on screen size.

 <b>NOTE</b> - If you have a very big form in your application, then consider using a library <b>Formik</b>

+<b>useRef</b> is used to hold a mutable value that persists across renders and doesn't require a rerender.
+It returns a plain JavaScript object with a single, mutable property named '.current'.
+The object returned is mutable.
+const ref = useRef(initialValue)
+The implementation can be found in Netflix-GPT Login page